-School aims to reduce the likelihood of child-on-child abuse through:
+The Learning Trust schools aim to reduce the likelihood of child-on-child abuse through:

-- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed. - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.
+- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops students' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any student to raise concerns with staff, knowing that they will be listened to, valued and believed. - robust risk assessments and providing targeted work for students identified as being a potential risk to other students and those identified as being at risk.

 Research indicates that young people rarely disclose child-on-child abuse and that if they do, it is likely to be to their friends.
-Therefore, School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore, our schools will also educate students in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the school's child protection procedures as set out in this policy.
+Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the school's child protection procedures as set out in this policy and the child-on-child abuse guidance.
 Where a concern regarding child-on-child abuse has been disclosed to the DSL(s), advice and guidance will be sought from the SCiE team and appropriate referrals made, and where it is clear a crime has been committed or there is a risk of crime being committed, the Police will be contacted.